RogersNL/HairSalon/HairSalon/README.md

 ## Technologies Used

 _Created with Atom editor.
 Use mono to view.
-Use PHPMyAdmin to store information._
+Use PHPMyAdmin Database to store information._

 ### License